KrisReeves/enlighten/README.md

 # enlighten
 Enlighten jQuery Plugin

-This jQuery plugin allows the user to add a systematic lightening or darkening effect to the background color of row like structures in HTML (repetitive tr's, li's, div's, etc.).
+This jQuery plugin allows the user to add a systematic lightening or darkening effect to the background color of repetitive row like structures in HTML (repetitive tr's, li's, div's, etc.).

 For a long time as developers, we have performed a light/dark row background for tabuar data using the modulo operator.
 Depending on the result we create an every-other row light/dark effect.